Fernandes doubtful for Manchester United clash with Liverpool, says Solskjaer

 What has been said?

-The coach said at his pre-match press conference: "It's still just Friday, the game's on Sunday, we'll give everyone time.
+The United boss said at his pre-match press conference: "It's still just Friday, the game's on Sunday, we'll give everyone time.
 We might have the whole squad back fit, we might be two or three players down.
 Today we didn't have everyone [in training].
 Let's see Sunday.

-"Games like Wednesday night are always going bring knocks and bruises and, yeah, we do have two or three carrying knocks from that game.
+"Games like Wednesday night are always going to bring knocks and bruises and we do have two or three carrying knocks from that game.
 I'll give everyone time and hope I can pick from a fully fit squad, I might be without two or three.
 Yes, Bruno might be a doubt, but he's doing everything he can to be ready."

-"Fernandes is a key player and fresh off the back off his man of the match performance on Wednesday will be desperate to feature.
-Rashford, with two goals in two games since returning from injury, will also be desperate to start - and if he managed to play for a prolonged period with a range of injuries, the hope will be that he would be able to shake off a dead leg by Sunday."
+"Fernandes is a key player and, following his man-of-the-match performance on Wednesday, will be hoping to feature.
+Rashford, with two goals in two games since returning from injury, will also be desperate to start - and, given he managed to play for a prolonged period with a range of niggling injuries, the hope will be that he would be able to shake off a dead leg by Sunday."

 Fernandes is United's joint-top scorer in the Premier League this season with four goals and two assists from eight appearances.

+Indeed, he has been arguably the Red Devils' best player for the last two seasons, and will be pivotal to their hopes of a title challenge in the Premier League in the 2021-22 campaign.

-United have taken one point from their last three games in the English top flight, most recently losing 4-2 to Leicester.
+United have, however, taken just one point from their last three games in the English top flight, most recently losing 4-2 to Leicester.
 Solskjaer's side currently sit sixth in the table, five points behind leaders Chelsea.

-Liverpool are second and trail the Blues by a point.
+Liverpool, meanwhile, are second, trailing the Blues by a single point, and they will be confident of achieving a positive result at Old Trafford.